 Type 1 diabetes is an autoimmune condition where the immune

-system attacks and kills beta cells in the pancreas.
-These are the
+system attacks and kills β-cells in the pancreas.

-only cells in the body that make insulin, which we need to control
+These are the only cells in the body that make insulin, which we

-Prof Gunton said "While there is a strong genetic component to
+Professor Gunton said, "While there is a strong genetic

-type 1 diabetes, genes alone cannot explain the rising global rates
+component to type 1 diabetes, genes alone cannot explain the rising

-of type 1 diabetes.
-Currently, the only cures for type 1
+global rates of type 1 diabetes.
+Currently, the only cures

-diabetes are whole pancreas or islet transplantation, and people
+for type 1 diabetes are whole pancreas or islet transplantation,

-have to take insulin for the rest of their lives.
-So potential
+and people have to take insulin for the rest of their lives.
+So

 The research paper was published in Cell Reports.